dkarthe/webjeda-blog/_posts/2016-02-21-github-upload-file-option.md

 <img alt="how to upload files and folder in github" title="github upload option" itemprop="thumbnailUrl" class="left half noborder" src="/images/upload-option-github.jpg">

+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>For years Github users had a hard time uploading files to github repositories but now github has provided an option to upload files and folders directly into repositories!
+Jekyll bloggers are also happy with this update.
+Now they can write a complete blog post with media directly in a browser!
+{: .intro}

-<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Today Github has announced a feature which I was looking forward to from years.
+Today Github has announced a feature which I was looking forward to from years.
 Uploading files and folders directly to Github repositories is now a reality.
 I'm wondering why did it take so many years for Github to add this option.
-{: .intro}
+{: .clear}

 ## Why this update is crucial?
-{: .clear}

 Years ago I used to manage a Jekyll blog hosted on Github Pages.
 It was beautiful, fast and responsive but the only problem I had was uploading files and folders.
 I wasn't so good at command line interface so I used [prose](http://prose.io){:rel='nofollow'}{:target="_blank"} to upload images and edit my posts.
 That was easy but setting up prose is still not an easy task.